alireza13613/get_test/README.md

-# sample vanilla implementaion of algorithms
+# Vanilla implementaion of algorithms
 here in this repo one can find vanilla implementaion of various ML and DL.